Searching for Gita, the Little Pearl: Part 2

 "Wait, no," Anna said.
 "Now that I have seen her face I realize she is not a Rufina.
 She is a Gita."

 "Gita?
 What do you mean she looks like a Gita?
 She has red hair, Anna.
 Rufina means red haired woman.
 My name, Rufin, means red haired man.
 She is her Tata's daughter with her red hair, so she should be named Rufina."

 The nurse and Anna shared a look.
 "Rufin, look at her face," she held the baby up to him, "Gita is written all over her.
 She does not look like a Rufina.
 They haven't written it down yet, so it's not too late."

-"Anna, you have lost your mind during childbirth.
+"Anna, you lost your mind during childbirth.
 Of course she looks like a Rufina - red hair Anna.
 Are you blind?
 Why do you insist she looks like a Gita?"
 He shook his head, incredulous.

 "Yes, she has red hair, but Gita means little pearl," Anna said.
 "See how white and delicate her skin is?
 She is a precious treasure like a pearl.
 She shall be Gita Rufina Wronski."

 The nurse went to write it down but Rufin protested loudly.
 She held her pen mid air above the blank document, looking from Rufin, to Anna, to the poor baby who just wanted to crawl back into her mother's womb until her parents stopped arguing over her name.

 "Now just hold on.
 Anna, her middle name should remain Roza.
 We agreed on that if it was a girl.
 Rufina is "red haired woman," and Roza means "rose."
 She is a red rose.
 Her middle name will be Roza.
 Now stop this foolishness."

 "Rufin, anyone with half a brain can see clearly she is a Gita.
 Since she undeniably has red hair, her middle name can be Rufina.
 Nurse, what do you say?"
 Anna and Rufin looked to her with anticipation.